-Using an online solution such as SharePoint eliminates the “old school” way of inventory tracking, like written lists and calculators.
+Using an online solution such as the SharePoint Inventory Manager eliminates the “old school” way of inventory tracking, like written lists and calculators.
 Doing this can reduce costs dramatically while providing a real-time view of your stocks.
 This can give you insights so you can make timely decisions.

 The flexibility and extensibility of SharePoint make it a great impromptu “Microsoft inventory software” and an excellent alternative to paid options.
 In addition, it has many elements which you can tailor-fit to your company’s operations and account for any nuances in your workflow.

 For example, you can use a control form whenever stocks are moved in and out of the inventory.
 You can then use SharePoint lists to see an overview of your inventory, including which stocks are below critical levels.